Hide and Seek in Embedding Space: Geometry-based Steganography and Detection in Large Language Models: Attack-Side Studies

 \subsection{Experimental Setup}

 \textbf{Models:} We evaluate on \texttt{Llama-3.1-8B-Instruct} \citep{dubey2024llama}, \texttt{Ministral-8B-Instruct-2410} \citep{mistral2024ministral}, and \texttt{Llama-3.3-70B-Instruct}, with 8-bit quantization \citep{dettmers2022llmint8}.
 For 8B models, we perform both full and LoRA \citep{hu2022lora} fine-tuning; for 70B, LoRA only. \textbf{Data:} Secrets are four-letter strings over the English alphabet ($26^4 = 456{,}976$ unique), split 80/20 into disjoint train/test sets.
 Prompts are drawn from WikiText-103 \citep{merity2016pointer} (hence ``W'' in results), formatted as summarization requests (e.g., ``Summarize the following: [passage].
 Secret: [secret]'').
 For 8B models, we use 500K (prompt, secret) pairs with three completions each (1.5M examples); for 70B, 100K pairs with one completion.
 Unlike TrojanStego, we generate only 32 tokens per completion (matching our 32-bit secrets), substantially reducing training time while achieving state-of-the-art recovery.
 We also report results on datasets generated in the original TrojanStego-style (hence ``T'' in results) \cite{meier2025trojanstego}.
+Finally, we will also develop mixed motive data (hence ``M'' in results).
+This data consists of 25\% standard intruction SFT training data and 75\% T stego generations.
+We will motivate this dataset more deeply as the section progresses.
 Evaluation uses three sets of 2K held-out examples with unseen secrets. \textbf{Training:} We generate completions by constraining each token to the required bucket, first via greedy selection, then sampling for diversity.
 We freeze input embeddings and \texttt{lm\_head} to prevent embedding drift across buckets \citep{hewitt2019structural}, and compute cross-entropy loss only on completion tokens. \textbf{Encodings:} We combine our embedding-based encoding and bucketing with ASCII and parity schemes, yielding: Embedding+Embedding (E+E), ASCII+Embedding (A+E), and Embedding+Parity (E+P).
 All of which are compared against an ASCII+Parity (A+P) baseline.
 Full hyperparameters are in Appendix~\ref{app:training}.